Trouble in mind, I’m blue.

-But I won’t be blue always, ’cause the sun’s gonna shine In my backdoor some day.
+But I won’t be blue always, ’cause the sun’s gonna shine in my backdoor some day.

-It’s often hard to imagine getting through this, yet I assure you, our circumstances and perspective change, and if nothing else, for the time being, you don’t have to be in this place alone.
+It’s often hard to imagine getting through this, yet I assure you, circumstances and perspective change, and if nothing else, for the time being, you don’t have to be in this place alone.

 The heaviness seems like too much for any other option.
-This is a common experience when someone feels so lonely and life seems so meaningless.
-This is also something to be taken seriously, and with support, these thoughts and feelings change.
+This is a common experience when someone feels so lonely and life seems so overwhelming or meaningless.

 My approach to working with depression comes from a blend of compassionate, attentive listening and validation and the more direct, skills-based support of Cognitive Behavioral Therapy.

 CBT includes supportive aspects such as:

 identifying distorted thought patterns and underlying negative beliefs

 beginning to recognize the negative effects these have on emotions and behaviors

 learning new ways of balancing the thoughts to reflect a more accurate assessment of life

 and looking at certain daily activities and how they either hinder or support their well-being.